peterudu/rock-paper-scissors/README.md

 ## User Experience (UX)
 ### User Stories
 #### First Time Visitors Goals
+- I want to be able to access and run the game site with large and small devices.
+- I want a game app that is easy to learn and understand.
 #### Returning Visitors Goals
+- I want a game site which is satisfying to use.
+- I want a game website that is challenging.
 #### Frequent Visitors Goals
+-  I want a site that is constantly being improved and offers new features.

 ## Design
 ### Colour Scheme